GodOfKebab/one-liner/README.md

 It is highly recommended that you install the tool using the dev-recommended way.
-Then, to test your changes, simply run the following commands to override the one-liner alias.
+Then, to test your changes, simply run the following command to override the one-liner alias.

-    $ one-liner rm one-liner
     $ python3 one-liner.py init "$(cat one-liner.py)"

 ## TODO List: